Respendial: Into Gaul and Spain

-Thereafter, the Vandals and Respendial's Alans crossed the Rhine.
-It's unclear from Frigeridus' account what happened to Goar's Alans, but other sources make clear that they were eventually settled in Gaul near Orléans by the Romans, while the Vandals, Suebi, and Respendial's Alans continued into Spain.
+After that, the Vandals and Respendial's Alans crossed the Rhine.
+It's unclear from Frigeridus' account what happened to Goar's Alans, but other sources make clear that they were eventually settled in Gaul near Orléans by the Romans.
+At the same time, the Vandals, Suebi, and Respendial's Alans continued into Spain.
 According to bishop Hydatius' chronicle, the Vandals (Silings and Asdings) were the first to arrive in Spain in September or October 409, while Gregory notes that Suebi and Alans (presumably those led by Respendial) followed them later.

 Respendial's fate is unknown; by 418, he was no longer king.
 He had been succeeded by Attaces, who was killed when the Visigoths invaded Hispania.
-This group of Alans thereafter united with the Asding Vandals, with whom they crossed into Africa and established an independent kingdom.
+This group of Alans after that united with the Asding Vandals, with whom they crossed into Africa and established an independent kingdom.